Skip to content

 Overview

 The OpenGradient Python SDK provides a simple interface for running LLM inference on OpenGradient's decentralized network.
 Under the hood, the SDK uses x402, a payment-gated HTTP standard that extends HTTP with payment requirements using the 402 Payment Required status code.
-This enables secure, cryptographically-verified payments before inference execution, making it ideal for pay-per-use LLM APIs.
+Inference is paid for using $OPG testnet tokens on Base Sepolia, while execution and verification is handled by the OpenGradient network.

-The OpenGradient network and SDK handles all the complexity of payment signing, verification, and settlement automatically, so you can focus on building your application.
+The SDK handles all the complexity of payment signing, verification, and settlement automatically, so you can focus on building your application.
 All LLM inferences are executed on OpenGradient's decentralized network and verified using TEE (Trusted Execution Environments), providing cryptographic guarantees that your prompts and results are handled correctly.

 Methods